SJT1988/Stargons/README.md

 # Stargons
-Program for drawing and saving stargons with 'a' points, connecting every 'b' points counter-clockwise, lying on a circle with radius 'r'.
-Can be used to quickly generate cases.
-First commit by Spencer Trumbore on December 07, 2023.
+Program for drawing and saving stargons with 'a' points, connecting every 'b' points counter-clockwise.
+Can be used to quickly generate and compare cases.
+Created by Spencer Trumbore on December 07, 2023.